+- Necessary surgical and medical supplies

+- Use of appliances, such as wheelchairs

+- Operating and recovery room costs

+- Physical, occupational, and speech language therapy

-- Inpatient substance abuse services - Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
+- Inpatient substance abuse services

+- Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
 If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant.
 Transplant providers may be local or outside of the service area.
-If our in-network transplant services are at a distant location, you may choose to go locally or distant as long as the local transplant providers are willing to accept the Original Medicare rate.
-If Geisinger Gold Classic Advantage (HMO) provides transplant services at a distant location (outside of the service area) and you chose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion, up to a two-hundred dollar (\$200.00) daily limit and up to a total maximum amount of five-thousand dollars (\$5,000.00) per transplant in accordance with plan guidelines.
+If our in-network transplant services are outside the community pattern of care, you may choose to go locally as long as the local transplant providers are willing to accept the Original Medicare rate.
+If Geisinger Gold Classic Advantage (HMO) provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.
+We will reimburse appropriate travel expenses based upon limits set by the GSA/IRS federal per diem rates and travel expense reimbursement rules.

-Travel, lodging and meals do not count toward the maximum out-of-pocket cost limits.
-For information on submitting receipts and the plan's specific guidelines for travel, lodging and meal reimbursement, please contact Member Services.
+\Travel, lodging and meals do not count toward the maximum out-ofpocket cost limits.
+For information on submitting receipts and the plan's specific guidelines for travel, lodging and meal reimbursement, please contact Member Services (phone numbers are printed on the back cover of this booklet).